Cleaning Marble Coffee Stain

 ANSWER:

 Uh Oh!
-Looks like you stained the marble, but you may also have "etched" it.
+Looks like the coffee stained the marble, but it may also have "etched" it.

-Removing The Coffee StainRemoving marble stains is not too difficult and most stains can be removed, however, traditional cleaning methods won't work since the substance doing the staining is below the surface.
+Removing The Coffee StainRemoving marble coffee stains is not too difficult and most stains can be removed, however, traditional cleaning methods won't work since the coffee is below the surface inside the stone now.

 The necessary procedure is fairly simple, but depends on what substance stained the marble.

-You'll find complete step-by-step instructions for cleaning marble stains of all types in the
+You'll find complete step-by-step instructions for cleaning marble coffee stains and all other types in the

 Removing Granite & Marble Stains e-book.

-EtchingIf the coffee also etched (dulled) the marble polish then you have another project after you have removed the stain.
+Repairing the Etch MarkIf the coffee also etched (dulled) the marble polish then you have another project after you have removed the coffee stain.

 If the marble has a shiny polished finish (except for the etch mark) then you can use the